-As of March 31, 2018 and 2017, there are lines of credit hired with national and foreign financial institutions in the amount of 304 and 479 million dollars, respectively.
+As of December 31, 2018 and 2017, there are lines of credit hired with national and foreign financial institutions in the amount of 396 and 306 million dollars, respectively.
 Such lines include a credit line in dollars, hired by the Company and by Navistar Financial Corporation with JP Morgan Chase Bank, N.A.
 The line of credit allows the Company to obtain up to 80.5 million dollars at variable rate.
-As of March 31, 2018 and 2017, this line was fully available.
+As of December 31, 2018 and 2017, this line was fully available.

 Since August 2012, the Company has granted short-term commercial loans to sell International trucks and buses manufactured in Mexico and exported to Colombia, supported by a line of credit of 95 million dollars from Banco Nacional de Comercio Exterior, S.N.C.
 (Bancomext).
 Since August 2013, this line has also been available to be used to fund units placed in Mexico.
 Additionally, in August 2015, an extension of the discount term for export operation, as well as the inclusion of other countries, were authorized.
 On March 4, 2016, an increase in this line of credit of 25 million dollars was recorded.
 On May 10, 2017 a term extension of the line of 120 million dollars was authorized.
+On September 28, 2018, an increment of 40 million dollars was authorized, resulting in a total of 160 million.

-The Company has lines available with Navistar International Corporation and Navistar Financial Corporation, which are still being operated as guarantees of some bank lines and/or as working capital through intercompany loans intended for the acquisition of spare parts or new units (floor plan), in this last case, as of the closing of March 2018 and 2017, this line has not been used.
+The Company has lines available with Navistar International Corporation and Navistar Financial Corporation, which are still being operated as guarantees of some bank lines and/or as working capital through intercompany loans intended for the acquisition of spare parts or new units (floor plan), in this last case, as of the closing of December 2018 and 2017, this line has not been used.